Generic Name: pancrelipase (PAN-kree-LYE-pase)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Creon:

 Store Creon at room temperature up to 77 degrees F (25 degrees C).
-Brief storage at temperatures between 77 and 104 degrees F (25 and 40 degrees C) is permitted for up to 30 days.
+Brief storage at temperatures between 59 and 104 degrees F (15 and 40 degrees C) is permitted for up to 30 days.
+Keep the bottle tightly closed.
 Store in the original container away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Creon out of the reach of children and away from pets.

 - If you have any questions about Creon, please talk with your doctor, pharmacist, or other health care provider.